What is Title IX?

 Title IX is a federal civil rights law passed as part of the Education Amendments of 1972.
 This law protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that:

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Read more »

-Contacting your Title IX Resource Coordinator is not the same as filing a formal complaint with Vermont Law School’s Title IX Coordinator.
+Contacting your Title IX Resource Coordinator is not the same as filing a formal complaint with Vermont Law and Graduate School’s Title IX Coordinator.
 When you reach out to a Title IX Resource Coordinator, you are free to share as much or as little information as you feel comfortable.
 Read more »